jawee/VsVim-wiki/Vim-undo-grouping-in-Insert-mode.md

 	- using e.g. the cursor keys, Home, End, `<C-O>` followed by a motion, etc.
 - `<C-G>u`
 	- see `:help :undojoin`
-- Setting the value of `undolevels`
+- setting the value of `undolevels`
 	- see `:help :undojoin`

 These actions start and end their own group: